Add to collection

 Where did elements come from?

-Here’s what Martin Rees, UK’s Astronomer Royal, recently said:
+Here’s what Martin Rees, UK’s Astronomer Royal, said:

 And we know that every atom in our body was forged in an ancient star somewhere in the Milky Way.
 We are literally the ashes of long-dead stars – the nuclear waste from the fuel that makes stars shine.
 To understand ourselves, we must understand the atoms we’re made of – but we must also understand the stars that made those atoms.